emarock/proxy-pac-proxy/README.md

 services and repositories on the local network, requires reverse engineering of a *proxy.pac* file and the configuration of arbitrarily complicated combinations of the usual *_PROXY environment variables.
-Worse, is the proxy requires authentication, passwords will be spread all around, in environment variables and *.bash_history* files.
+Worse, if the proxy requires authentication, passwords will quickly spread in environment variables and *.bash_history* files.

 *Proxy-pac-proxy* tries to alleviate at least some of that pain.